5 Proven Hardwood Flooring Thickness Categories

 When you install a floor, it can be permanent or floating.
 With a permanent installation, the floor boards are nailed or glued directly to the subfloor which can be concrete, tile or plywood.
 A floating floor sits on top of the subfloor.

-What is a floating floor?
 Is it like Aladdin’s Magic Carpet?
 When we talk about “floating” floors, it has to do with the installation.
 It means that the floor surface is not permanently attached to the sub-floor.
 It merely lays on top or floats.

 You’ll see four floating floor types on the market, laminate, engineered, hardwood and cork.
-For our discussion, we’re only interested in engineered and solid hardwood because the other two options are not as durable or nearly as beautiful.
+For our discussion, we’re only interested in engineered and solid hardwood floors because the other two options are not as durable or nearly as beautiful.
 And, if you’re installing over radiant heat, you’ll want a floating floor.

 Both engineered, and solid wood can be floating floor types.
 You can install solid hardwood right over concrete, porcelain or vinyl tiles if the surface is level.

-However, the Easiklip system has another advantage in that it can be removed and taken to another location if you move, or preserved to prevent damage if you’re remodelling.
+The Easiklip system has another advantage in that it can be removed and taken to another location if you move, or preserved to prevent damage if you’re remodelling.
 No special tools required.
 This video shows you Easiklip's easiest hardwood flooring to install:

 You don’t have that option with permanent flooring and other floating floor types which are permanently glued together making it impossible to remove without damaging them.